top of page

 With over 20 years in education, I’ve had the privilege of guiding students from early childhood through college.
 My 13-year tenure in the middle school English classroom was dedicated to nurturing students' writing abilities, enhancing reading comprehension, and fostering a lifelong appreciation for literature.

 Over the past 10 years, I've been part of San Antonio's private and public charter school community, where I initiated SAT prep programs and offered private tutoring.
 This experience has deepened my understanding of supporting students aiming to excel in standardized testing, hone academic skills, and express their unique voices through writing.
-This spring, I followed my heart to officially form Catalyst Writing and Education, offering personalized SAT prep, reading and writing coaching, and more.
+In spring 2025, I followed my heart to officially form Catalyst Writing and Education, offering personalized SAT prep, literacy coaching, and more.

 My Philosophy